 That said, you still need to monitor your carbohydrate intake if you have diabetes to manage your health and keep your blood sugar in check.

-When it comes to what fruit is good for diabetes, you want to look for fresh, canned, or frozen fruit with no added sugars.
+When it comes to what fruit is good for diabetes, you want to look for fresh fruit, as it is high in fiber and has a low glycemic index, making it a preferable choice for maintaining stable blood sugar levels.
+Canned or frozen fruit with no added sugars are also good options.
 Dried and 100% fruit juice are also good options, but you should be mindful of portion size, as they may not be as filling.

 If you’re buying canned fruit, keep an eye out for phrases like “unsweetened,” “packed in its own juices,” or “no added sugar.”
-Fruits like apples, berries, oranges, and pears are especially good choices for those managing diabetes.
+However, be cautious with dried fruits, as they tend to have medium to high GI values and can cause blood sugar spikes, particularly in people with diabetes, so moderation and portion control are important.

 Apples